Games: Playing Horsey

 Minature Harness and Reigns

-Thus we note numerous images of children playing with what look like minature horse and reigns.
-We do not know what the game was called.
-We suspect that these were items that the children or their parnts improvised rather than purchased.
+We note numerous images of children playing horsey.
+Some have minature horse tackles, harness and reigns.
+They were made for children to play with.
+We suspect that these were items that the children or their parennts improvised rather than purchased.
 We have noted them depicted in the illustrations from the Sears catalog.
 We are not sure though if Sears actually old these for children or if they just appeared in the catalog illustrations, such as the 1900 catalog.
 A reader writes, "I don't think the Sears catalog illustraation depicts leading strings are harnesses.
 I think the two children are playing horsey like the children depicted on this page."

 Contemporary Written Material